-Thesis Proposal Approved (within three months of exams).
+Thesis Proposal Approved (within three months of exams; see §C4.3).

 Sept. - May Thesis Research & Writing; Final Oral Examination.

 C1.4 Achieving Candidacy

 Once the Thesis Proposal has been approved (and all other program requirements have been met, except for the thesis itself), the student will be said to have achieved Candidacy.
 (See General Regulations, §A8.5.)